No matter if it’s private communication or business, your emails contain practically all the information there is to know about you.

 Though very secure, PGP does still leave some information out in the open, called metadata.
 The metadata includes the email addresses of the sender, recipient, time the message was sent, and the approximate email size.

-Avoiding metadata is difficult, and might include not using emails at all.
-Have a look at Off-the-record (OTR) for example, an encrypted chat protocol.
+Avoiding metadata is difficult and might entail not using emails at all.
+For an example, have a look at Off-the-record (OTR) , an encrypted chat protocol.
 OTR encrypts your messages, but also creates a new key for each conversation, to make it more difficult to link them.

 This article teaches you how to set up an anonymous jabber account, enable OTR encryption, and route your chats through the Tor network.